Hundreds of thousands of people shackled for mental health issues globally, Human Rights Watch says

 ABUJA (Reuters) - Hundreds of thousands of men, women and children with mental health conditions are living chained up in roughly 60 countries, Human Rights Watch said on Tuesday.

-Without mental health support or awareness, families or institutions often shackle people against their will, leaving them eating, sleeping, urinating and defecating in one small space, the rights watchdog said in a report.
+Without mental health support or awareness, families or institutions shackle people against their will - often believing their condition is because they are bewitched, possessed or have sinned - and leaving them eating, sleeping, urinating and defecating in one small space, the rights watchdog said in a report.

 In the run-up to World Mental Health Day on Oct.
-10, Human Rights Watch’s report documents through almost 800 interviews how people with psychosocial disabilities in countries like China, Nigeria and Mexico can live shackled for years - chained to trees, locked in cages, imprisoned in animal sheds.
+10, the report documents almost 800 interviews describing how people with psychosocial disabilities in countries like China, Indonesia, Nigeria and Mexico can live shackled for years - chained to trees, locked in cages or imprisoned in animal sheds.

 “We have found the practice of shackling across religions, social strata, economic classes, cultures and ethnic groups - it’s a practice that is found around the world,” said Kriti Sharma, senior disability rights researcher at Human Rights Watch, in an interview.

-The belief in many countries “is that people with mental health conditions are bewitched, or possessed or have sinned, and as a result, they have a condition,” she said.
+China’s foreign ministry and Mexico’s health ministry did not respond to emails seeking comment.
+Nigeria’s health ministry spokesman said ministers had not seen the report and declined to comment.

-China’s foreign ministry and Mexico’s health ministry did not immediately respond to an email seeking comment.
-A Nigerian health ministry spokesman said the ministry had not seen the report and declined to comment.
+Indonesia’s government banned shackling of people with mental health conditions in 2019 and charges those who do it, said Harry Hikmat, a senior official at the Social Affairs Ministry.

-Last year, Nigerian authorities’ raids on Islamic rehabilitation centres for drugs and behavioural issues made global headlines after boys and men told of being shackled, kept naked, beaten and sexually abused.
+In Nigeria last year, authorities’ raids on Islamic rehabilitation centres made global headlines after boys and men told of chains, beatings and sexual abuse.

-But around the world, in state-run and private centres and traditional and religious healing institutions, handlers deny people food, force medications and herbal remedies on them, and mete out physical and sexual violence, Human Rights Watch said.
+In state and private centres and traditional and religious institutions globally, handlers deny people food, force medications on them, and mete out physical and sexual violence, Human Rights Watch said.

-Reporting by Paul Carsten in Abuja and Angela Ukomadu in Lagos; Additional reporting by Anthony Esposito in Mexico City; editing by Richard Pullin
+Reporting by Paul Carsten in Abuja and Angela Ukomadu in Lagos; Additional reporting by Anthony Esposito in Mexico City and Agustinus Beo Da Costa in Jakarta; Editing by Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.